Choosing the Right ADU Kitchen for Your ADU

 Check out this 2 bedroom, 2 bathroom ADU space—with an open kitchen/dining/living room space, it’s perfectly designed to host dinner parties.
 Combine that with the double French doors to give off a true California indoor-outdoor feel, and you can almost imagine the dinner parties happening already:

 If your space can’t accommodate a full kitchen island, a peninsula can be an effective way to add in a small bar seating space for those quick breakfasts or midnight snacks.
 Because they’re attached or extend from your existing kitchen countertop space, they can be a budget-friendly to add a great dining room amenity to your ADU unit.

 This shows in this Cottage 2 bedroom, 1 bathroom ADU in Castro Valley, CA:

 Kitchen peninsulas are also a great option for smaller studio and 1 bedroom ADUs that aren’t quite big enough to have a full dining room space (or you’d rather use that square footage in a bedroom or bathroom space).

 For spaces where there would only be one or two residents at any given time, having a peninsula or island is a great way to keep your space as efficient as possible.
-This one bedroom Cottage ADU design is a great example of this:
+This 1 bedroom Cottage ADU design is a great example:

 A Kitchen Built to Last

-The Cottage design team takes pride in designing efficient and elegant cooking and hosting spaces for your ADU.
-Having designed hundreds of custom ADUs with homeowners, we’ve seen the common kitchen layouts that work for most homeowners, as well as the few small details that others may miss that we can highlight to upgrade your kitchen space without breaking the bank.
+The Cottage design team takes pride in designing efficient, elegant spaces for you to cook and host in your ADU.
+After designing hundreds of custom ADUs with homeowners, we’ve seen which common kitchen layouts work for most homeowners--plus, the right add-ons you might want to add to upgrade your kitchen space without breaking the bank.